thestackcollective/curriculum-site/module4/pd/lessons/operations_and_reliability.md

 ## IT Generalist to Manager of Technology

 IT Generalist couldn't be a more vague title.
 Information Technology General has more of a ring to it but if you break IT Generalist down it's actually pretty cool if you ask me (the universal _me_).
 It's a person who is competent in several different fields within tech, and suprise, suprise, that's you (the universal _you_)!
-After finding himself on the job market for 6 months, Turing Alum Joe Fogiato 2211 was reached out to by a previous employer.
-He found himself back at MANNA, the company he was at prior to Turing.
+After finding himself on the job market for 6 months, TheStackCollective Alum Joe Fogiato 2211 was reached out to by a previous employer.
+He found himself back at MANNA, the company he was at prior to TheStackCollective.
 However, this time as an IT Generalist, he was able to pave his his own path after asking himself: “What else can I do?”, “What does the organization need?”, “What are my career aspirations?”.
 He is now the Senior Manager of Technology and Continuous Improvement.

 <section class="checks-for-understanding">
 ### Note
 As small companies and non-profits begin to grow, or enter the modern era, it’s common for them to need a general “technology person” i.e. a IT Generalist.
 </section>

-Since starting at Turing, how many times have family members come to you with “computer questions,” as if you’ve suddenly become a wizard of technology?
+Since starting at TheStackCollective, how many times have family members come to you with “computer questions,” as if you’ve suddenly become a wizard of technology?
 From “Can you fix the printer?” to “How do I copy and paste on my phone?”—I’ve heard it all.
 While Joe isn’t fixing printers at work, he is the go-to tech expert at his job, building accessible platforms for clients and writing automated scripts, just to name a couple of his contributions.
 As a jack of all trades, Joe is constantly learning new things and solving problems with technology every day.

 ### Key Responsibilities:
 1. **Technology Management & Integration**